 - Misconstruction, internal contradictions, technical errors - Feasibility (compatibility with processes outside human control); - Viability (compatibility with processes under human control, in relation to both the economic and technical dimensions); and - Desirability (compatibility with a multitude of normative considerations relevant to a plurality of actors).
-Frames as hypocognition & Socially constructed ignorance For Rayner (2012) "Sense-making is possible only through processes of exclusion.
-Storytelling is possible only because of the mass of detail that we leave out.
-Knowledge is possible only through the systematic 'social construction of ignorance' (Ravetz, 1986)"
+Frames as hypocognition & Socially constructed ignorance For Rayner (2012) "Sense-making [and] storytelling are possible only because of the mass of detail that we leave out.
+Knowledge is possible only through the 'social construction of ignorance' (Ravetz, 1986)"

 Steve Rayner Jerry Ravetz Ravetz, J., R., 1987, Usable Knowledge, Usable Ignorance, Incomplete Science with Policy Implications, Knowledge: Creation, Diffusion, Utilization, 9(1), 87-116.
 Rayner, S., 2012, Uncomfortable knowledge: the social construction of ignorance in science and environmental policy discourses, Economy and Society, 41:1, 107-125.
-Rayner's (2012) strategies societies may use to deal with "uncomfortable knowledge". - Denial: "There isn't a problem" - Dismissal: "It's a minor problem" - Diversion: "Yes I am working on it" (In fact I am working on something that is only apparently related to the problem) - Displacement: "Yes and the model we have developed tells us that real progress is being achieved" (The focus in now the model not the problem).
+Rayner's (2012) strategies societies may use to deal with "uncomfortable knowledge". - Denial: "There isn't a problem" - Dismissal: "It's a minor problem" - Diversion: "Yes I am working on it" (In fact I am working on something else) - Displacement: "Yes and the model we have developed tells us that progress is being achieved" (The focus in now the model not the problem).
 Rayner, S., 2012, Uncomfortable knowledge: the social construction of ignorance in science and environmental policy discourses, Economy and Society, 41:1, 107-125.
-"Uncomfortable knowledge" can be used as a gauge of an institution's health.
-The larger the "uncomfortable knowledge" an institution needs to maintain, the closer it is to its ancient régime stage (Funtowicz and Ravetz, 1994).
-Funtowicz, S.O. and Jerome R. Ravetz, 1994, Emergent complex systems, Futures, 26(6), 568-582.
-Why frames 'stick' "If is difficult to get a man to understand something when his salary depends upon his not understanding it."
+Denial, diversion & displacement: a science war against trump, against post truth,